videlalvaro/videlalvaro.github.io/_posts/2016-10-29-inside-java-s-threadlocalrandom.md

 ## Obtaining Random Numbers ##

-To obtain a random number from ThreadLocalRandom we can call the method `nextInt()` which is part of the interface exposed by `Random` as well.
+To get a random number from ThreadLocalRandom we can call the method `nextInt()` which is part of the interface exposed by `Random` as well.
 Let's check the implementation of that method: